This leaflet is to help you understand the use and goals of early pregnancy ultrasound, how to prepare for it, and what to watch out for.

 How accurate is the early pregnancy ultrasound or first trimester ultrasound in detecting fetal anomalies, and do I need to have the 18-20 weeks ultrasound after having a first trimester or early pregnancy ultrasound?

 Your doctor will likely tell you about the limitations of early ultrasound.
-It is not possible to detect some anomalies at this early in the pregnancy while the embryo / fetus is at this size and stage of development.
+It is not possible to detect some anomalies this early in the pregnancy while the embryo / fetus is at this size and stage of development.
 Although some anomalies can be detected early, the early pregnancy/first trimester ultrasound does not substitute the 18-20 weeks “anatomy survey” ultrasound.
 It is recommended that you still have such ultrasound, even if you have had a first trimester or early pregnancy ultrasound.

 Can early pregnancy ultrasound tell my baby’s sex?